 After observing my father deliver mail for the United States Postal Service (USPS) using the traditional Long-Life Vehicle (LLV) from the 1980s, I was shocked at how awful the working conditions are in these LLV's.
 I felt compelled to improve the overall experience for postal workers.

 I wanted to rethink the outdated and dangerous mail delivery vehicle in service since 1985.
 I wanted the new delivery vehicle to be environmentally friendly, suitable for contemporary delivery demands, and provide a safer and better working environment for postal workers.

-To gain better insights into why the United States Postal Service is still using the decades old delivery vehicle, I conducted secondary research.
+I conducted secondary research to understand why USPS is still using the decades-old delivery vehicle.
 Not only did I want to find out about the vehicle itself, but I anticipated that the postal workers would provide the most helpful insights I set out to do primary research.
-I created a survey to understand the worker’s needs, environment, wants and that encouraged co-creation.
-I managed to distribute the surveys though my father who himself was a postal worker at the time.
+I created a survey to understand the worker’s needs, environment, and wants, which encouraged co-creation.
+I managed to distribute the surveys through my father, a postal worker.